Njong392/Abbreve/README.md

    > If you have other alternatives, enter the alternative and press `Enter` to add.
 When you are done add *all* your alternatives, press `Enter` without entering anything else
    >
    > :information_source: When adding multiple alternatives, do not separate them with a comma like you would do when manually entering into db.
 Instead, press `Enter` after each alternative entry until you are done with all your entries.
-5. If you have other slangs to add, press `y` and repeat from step 1.
+5. If you have other slang to add, press `y` and repeat from step 1.
 Else, press `n` and then `Enter`.
 6. Review your changes in the `public/server/db` directory

 > If you encounter any error whiles using the CLI, kindly report it [here](https://github.com/Njong392/Abbreve/issues/new)